DylanDijk/Simon-Skene-Mixed-Models-Tutorial/_book/01-mod_box_SAS.md

 ### Cardiac enzyme

-To show how to calculate the modified box corrected F statistic with mixed models in SAS, we present the code used by Simon Skene to calculate the results for example 6.1 in the second paper^[@skene_analysis_2010_II].
+To show how to calculate the modified Box corrected $F$-statistic in SAS, we present the code used by Simon Skene to calculate the results for example 6.1 in paper II.

 To reproduce the examples in the paper we need to import the datasets that were used.
-Alongside this tutorial we have a GitHub repository that contains a [folder](https://github.com/DylanDijk/Simon-Skene-Mixed-Models-Tutorial/tree/main/Data_Images_Figures "GitHub folder with datasets") with the **datasets** used in the paper  so they can be easily downloaded.
+Alongside this tutorial we have a GitHub repository that contains a [folder](https://github.com/DylanDijk/Simon-Skene-Mixed-Models-Tutorial/tree/main/Data_Images_Figures "GitHub folder with datasets") with the datasets used in the paper so they can be easily downloaded.

 ***